Théâtre sans Frontières performing at GEMS

 - Spell with increasing accuracy

 In Key Stage 2, children will study Spanish, building on the knowledge and skills they acquire in first school.
 Teaching takes place in mixed ability form class groups.
-Pupils study French in Key Stage 3 , which provides an opportunity for children to apply their developing language learning skills to the study of a new language.
-This presents a new and invigorating challenge to learners.
+Pupils study French in Key Stage 3, which provides an opportunity for children to apply their developing language learning skills to the study of a new language.
+This presents a new and invigorating challenge to learners and helps prepare learners for high school as all Year 9 learners at Gosforth Academy study French.
 Supported by their widening know-how and increased curriculum time, learning is often accelerated.
-Currently, Key Stage 3 pupils are grouped into 5 classes.
+Currently, Key Stage 3 pupils are grouped into 4 classes.

 How students are supported in MFL